-- Creator Cameo: Writers Ed Solomon and Chris Matheson cameo in both movies.
-They play a different duo in each, but the credits of both films specify that Solomon is the stupid one and Matheson is the ugly one.
+- Creator Cameo: Writers Ed Solomon and Chris Matheson cameo in all three movies.
+They play waiters in an ice cream parlor in the first, two of Missy's friends at the seance in the second and two demons that Bill and Ted ask for directions in Hell.
+The credits of all three films specify that Solomon is the stupid one and Matheson is the ugly one.

 - Demoted to Extra:

-- Despite having a number of lines in the first film, Bill's dad only has a single reaction, silent shot, looking forlornly at Missy.
+- Despite having a number of lines in the first film, Bill's dad only has a single reaction, silent shot, looking forlornly at Missy in the sequel.

 - Ted's little brother Deacon had a substantial sideplot in the first film, but never shows up in the sequel.
 He's acknowledged only in Ted's personal Hell, when Ted steals an Easter basket with Deacon's name on it.